International Revenue Share Fraud (IRSF) attack on an MVNO – Case Study

 Could an IRSF Database have prevented this?

-Without a shadow of doubt; although it should be clarified that this would have been dependant on the timely delivery of NRTRDE records, something that should have been contractually agreed between the MVNO and/or the MNO (Mobile Network Operator) and Aggregators.
+Without a shadow of doubt; although it should be clarified that this would have been dependent on the timely delivery of NRTRDE records, something that should have been contractually agreed between the MVNO and/or the MNO (Mobile Network Operator) and Aggregators.
 This is an improvement opportunity that would have been identified by an independent fraud management review.

 All call records in the attack were tested against the Advertised Test Number database.
 Of the 605 unique numbers called, 168 of them were in the most recent Advertised list.
 Calls to these Test Numbers, some of which were repeated several times over different handsets, would have generated 289 Fraud alerts during that 77 hour period had the NRTRDE records been tested through the IRSF number hotlist as they arrived.
+Within 30 minutes of this fraud starting, 36 calls were made to Test Numbers, and 24 of these Test Numbers were in Advertised List, so would have generated fraud alerts.

 Hindsight is wonderful, however a basic Fraud Risk Management review would have identified the risks associated with this transaction, and the implementation of an inexpensive Fraud Management System utilising the IRSF database could have avoided losses in this instance of over $US2 million.